Skip to content

 What Rozie defers

 • React Aria's accessibility depth.
-React Aria is the gold standard: locale-aware type-ahead collation, RTL, exhaustive touch / pointer / virtual-cursor handling, and screen-reader testing across a large browser × AT matrix. @rozie-ui/listbox implements the APG patterns faithfully and is gate-verified across all six targets, but it does not match the breadth of React Aria's edge-case coverage.
+React Aria is the gold standard: locale-aware type-ahead collation, RTL, exhaustive touch / pointer / virtual-cursor handling, and screen-reader testing across a large browser × AT matrix. @rozie-ui/listbox implements the APG patterns faithfully and is gate-verified, but it does not match the breadth of React Aria's edge-case coverage.
 On React specifically, React Aria is the right call when that depth is the priority.

 • It's a single component, not a primitive suite.
-Headless UI, Radix, Ariakit, Kobalte, and Melt ship whole families — Menu, Dialog, Tabs, Popover, Tooltip, and more.
-Rozie ships listbox/combobox (alongside its other @rozie-ui components), not a unified headless-primitive system.
+Headless UI, Radix, Ariakit, Kobalte, and Melt ship whole families: Menu, Dialog, Tabs, Popover, Tooltip, and more.
+Rozie ships the listbox (alongside its other @rozie-ui components), not a unified headless-primitive system.

 • Deep virtualization edge cases.
-React Aria and others integrate full-featured list virtualizers (variable heights, sticky sections, horizontal scroll). @rozie-ui/listbox ships opt-in vertical windowing for long lists via :virtual (the same @tanstack/virtual-core engine the @rozie-ui/data-table family uses, wired in cross-framework) — only the visible slice renders, backed by behavioral specs across all six targets — but it does not yet cover the more exotic virtualization modes.
+React Aria and others integrate full-featured list virtualizers (variable heights, sticky sections, horizontal scroll). @rozie-ui/listbox ships opt-in vertical windowing for long lists via :virtual (the same @tanstack/virtual-core engine the @rozie-ui/data-table family uses, wired in cross-framework), so only the visible slice renders, backed by behavioral specs.
+It does not yet cover the more exotic virtualization modes.

-• Batteries-included async combobox. downshift and React Aria have mature async/remote-data patterns (loading states, debounce, cancellation).
-Rozie gives you the search event and filterable="false" hook; the loading/debounce/cancellation policy is yours to wire.
+• Batteries-included async data. downshift and React Aria have mature async/remote-data patterns (loading states, debounce, cancellation).
+Rozie's type-to-filter and remote-data story lives in the sibling @rozie-ui/combobox family; the select-only Listbox does not model async loading.

 Try it